Infight-io/.github/profile/README.md

 ## Hi there 👋

 Infight is a game you play with your friends in Discord!
+It's open-source and we welcome your contributions or questions.

+Infight exists across two repositories:
+ - [Infight](https://github.com/Infight-io/infight) is the ExpressJS game server backend.
+ - [Infight-ui](https://github.com/Infight-io/infight-ui) is the Vue.js static front-end website.

+Please start by joining a game on [our official Discord](https://discord.gg/UsXX4Umj), or by [adding Infight](https://infight.io/FAQ) to your favorite Discord server!
 <!--

 **Here are some ideas to get you started:**